 Best of all, your nonprofit may even be able to save on some of the upfront costs associated with event planning such as renting a venue and catering fees.
 Instead, you can use some of that extra funding to invest in the right digital resources you need to host an exquisite online event.

-Virtual Fundraising Pro Tips
+10 Tried-and-True Virtual Fundraising Tips

 If you’re new to virtual fundraising, it may seem a little overwhelming at first.
 However, by following these tried-and-true tips for online campaigns and events, you’ll be a virtual fundraising pro in no time.